MiloDevs/rn-bluetooth-classic/README.md

 ---

-# react-native-bluetooth-classic
+# rn-native-bluetooth-classic

-`react-native-bluetooth-classic` is a React Native package that provides a Bluetooth context and hooks for managing Bluetooth functionality in your app.
+`rn-bluetooth-classic` is a React Native package that provides a Bluetooth context and hooks for managing Bluetooth functionality in your app.
 It handles permissions, device scanning, connection management, and data reception.

 ## Installation

-You can install `react-native-bluetooth-classic` via npm or yarn:
+You can install `rn-bluetooth-classic` via npm or yarn:

 ```bash
 npm install rn-bluetooth-classic